How do exponential size solutions arise in semidefinite programming?: Introduction

-These sequences appear in facial reduction algorithms.
-The term ``facial reduction" reflects the following: given a psd matrix $Y$ which has zero $\bullet$ product with $C_1, \dots, C_k$ then the first $r_1$ diagonal elements of $Y$ are zero (by $C_1 \bullet Y =0$), hence the first $r_1$ rows and columns are zero.
-Continuing, we deduce that the first $r_1 + \dots + r_k$ rows and columns of $Y$ are zero, so overall $Y$ is reduced to live in a face of $\psdn.$
+\end{Definition} To provide background, we next explain the parlance ``facial reduction sequence."
+For that, suppose $Y$ is a psd matrix, which has zero $\bullet$ product with $C_1, \dots, C_\ell.$ Since $C_1 \bullet Y = 0, \, $ the sum of the first $r_1$ diagonal elements of $Y$ is zero.
+Since these diagonal elements are nonnegative, they must be all zero.
+Thus, since $Y \succeq 0, \, $ its first $r_1$ rows and columns are zero.
+Hence, $C_2 \bullet Y \, $ is the sum of the diagonal elements of $Y$ in rows $r_1+1, \dots, r_1+ r_2$ and we similarly deduce that these rows (and corresponding columns) of $Y$ are all zero.